 Though the UK is still officially in the EU, that is soon to be a thing of the past.
 In light of that, we’ve listed them in this section with Non-EU countries.

 Over the past year, UK financial authorities have been spending a lot of time discussing and working on cryptocurrency regulation.
 Apparently, the more they do this, the more they realize what they are getting into.
 Recent estimates from HM Treasury officials regarding the formation and implementation of crypto regs are going long – 2 years at the minimum.

 “Past precedents show it can take years to make relatively minor regulatory changes to the financial regulatory regime.
 For example, it took two and a half years from the Treasury’s original announcement (10 May 2004) for the regulation of home reversion plans to come in force (6 November 2006).”
 James Kaufmann, Legal Director at Reynolds Porter Chamberlain House of Commons Treasury Committee (HM Treasury)

 The fact that they are still dealing with the effects of Brexit may contribute to the lag as well.
-Basically, they have a choice to make between setting up a brand new framework for crypto regulation or bringing it under the wing of existing financial services regulators.
-Once that decision is made, HM Treasury will then have three main regulatory tasks:
+Basically, they have a choice to make.
+Either set up a brand new framework for crypto regulation or bring it under the wing of existing financial services regulators.
+Once they reach that decision, HM Treasury will then have three main regulatory tasks: